Even though pest control pricing can make or break any business, using this complete guide, the process is simplified.

-In addition to knowing your payroll, you should also track time so that you can maximize your efficiency.
+In addition to knowing payroll, it's also important track time in order to maximize your efficiency.

-By knowing how long jobs will take, you’ll know how much you should be charging your clients.
+By knowing how long jobs take, you’ll know how much to charge clients.

 Start tracking your time by using a stopwatch at every job.
 This way, you can get a baseline average for various types of jobs.

-Even better, you can use a pest control software like Service Autopilot to track the time of your jobs.
+Even better, you can use a pest control software, like Service Autopilot, to automatically track job times.

-It’ll tell you exactly how long each team is taking on their jobs and route.
-Plus, it even has GPS tracking.
+Plus, Service Autopilot tells you exactly how long each team is taking on their jobs and route - it even has GPS tracking.

-It takes money to operate your business, and you should account for that in your pricing.
+It takes money to operate your business, and you should account for that in pest control pricing.

-The ultimate goal is to make enough profit to grow your business, so that your business’ growth doesn’t stay at a standstill.
+The ultimate goal is to make enough profit to grow your business so that business growth never stops.

-As a result, you need to charge your pest control clients enough to not only pay for your operational costs… but you also need to charge enough to actually grow your business.
+As a result, you need to charge pest control clients enough to not only pay for operational costs… but you also need to charge enough to actually grow your business.

-You can do this by finding your baseline dollar amount.
-In other words, it’s the amount you need to make at each job to break-even.
+The best way to charge for growth is by finding your baseline dollar amount.
+This is the amount you need to make at each job to break-even.

-Once you find out your baseline amount, you know how much you need to make per job in order to accept it.
+Once you find out your baseline, you know how much you need to make per job in order to accept it.

 Here’s the formula:

-Now, you know how much you need to make at every job to break-even.
+Now, you know the baseline you need to make at every job to break-even.

-In order to determine your profit, you’ll have to use your knowledge of your marketing to determine your profit and use it to revinest in your pest control business.
+Use your knowledge of marketing to determine your profit.
+Then, use it to reinvest back into your pest control business.

 Here’s the thing… you shouldn’t base your prices on your competition.
-But you also don’t want to stick your head in the clouds and ignore it either.
+However, you also don’t want to stick your head in the clouds and ignore it either.

-You should always be aware of what your local competition is charging.
-You don’t want to price yourself out of the market.
+You should always be aware of what the local competition is charging.
+After all, you don’t want to price yourself out of the market.

-While you don’t want to base your prices on your competition, you should have an idea of what they charge.
+While you don’t want to base pest control prices on the competition, you should have an idea of what they charge.

 Then, get to know the pest control clients in the area.
 This will help you find out the specific services they want, and what they’re willing to pay for those services.